-Alaska is blessed with bountiful fishery resources, from salmon and trout, to halibut and rockfish, to grayling and burbot.
+Alaska is blessed with world-class fishery resources, from salmon and trout, to halibut and rockfish, to grayling and burbot.
 These resources provide Alaskans an opportunity to feed their families and fill their freezers, or simply to get out and fish as a way to reduce the stress of their everyday lives.
 And they provide visitors to our state "trips of their lives."

-Over the past year we have endured some very difficult and challenging times.
+Over the past couple years, we have

+endured some very difficult and challenging times.
 The worldwide COVID-19 pandemic has had significant impacts on our daily routines and personal behaviors.
-We understand the pandemic caused some to put a halt to travel plans and some were not able to make a trip to Alaska in 2020 to enjoy the natural beauty and exceptional resources this great state has to offer.
-We do hope to see you in 2021!
-As we look forward to what this year has to offer, we are hopeful to see positive shift toward a "new normal" and to share new experiences on the water with family and friends.
+We understand the pandemic caused some to stay home, more put a halt to travel plans, and some were not able to make a trip to Alaska in 2021 to enjoy the natural beauty and outstanding resources this great state has to offer.
+We do hope to see you in 2022!
+Because the one thing that hasn't changed is, there are still plenty of fish throughout Alaska to enjoy with family and friends.

-If you're holding this book, or reading it on an electronic device, you clearly are one of the hundreds of thousands of people who go fishing in Alaska each year.
+Since you're reading this, you are obviously one of the hundreds of thousands of people who fish in Alaska each year.
 We thank you for that!
 When you purchase a fishing license or king stamp, those dollars go directly toward funding fisheries resource conservation, management, research, and enhancement efforts in Alaska.
 When you purchase fishing equipment or boat fuel, a portion of those excise tax dollars go into a federal fund designed to distribute monetary resources back to states.
-These funds, distributed annually, are used for resource management and conservation.
+These funds, distributed annually, are used for resource management and conservation and to provide improved access to fishing across Alaska.
 Your participation as an angler in Alaska helps the Alaska Department of Fish and Game to maintain and improve the state's fisheries.
+In our book, that makes you very special.
 Again, thank you!